tomtom-international/commisery-action/docs/sdk-versioning.md

 A Development Release reflects the current state of the `main` development branch.
-The representation of a Development Release is by the availability of a single "draft" GitHub Release, which is updated with every single commit on `main`.
+The representation of a Development Release is by the availability of a single "draft" GitHub release, which is updated with every single commit on `main`.

 This automatically implies that **no** git tags will be created for each Development Release.